leo-project/leofs/docs/admin/system_admin/migration.md

 3. Start the node through its launch script, as per upgrade flow diagram.

 #### Running LeoFS with customized paths
-For those who have LeoFS configured with for examples let's say
+For those who have LeoFS configured with, for example, let's say
 - queue and mnesia in `/mnt/work`
 - log files in `/var/log/leofs`
 - storage data files in `/mnt/avs`